 As partners in Attendance Awareness Month, you can help spread the word about upcoming events and publications in your newsletters and on social media.
 We’ve also put together ideas for each week in August and September.
 We’ll send you updated materials for September events as we develop them.
 To save the meme images, right-click and select “Save as Picture.”

 Also feel free to tap the social media resources and memes on the Attendance Awareness Month website

 Share this blurb with your networks:

 Superintendents across the country are invited to join a Call to Action on attendance sponsored by Attendance Awareness Month partners.
 By signing on, superintendents commit to bringing attention to the vital connection between attendance and achievement and taking a data-driven approach to reducing chronic absence.
-The names of all participants will appear on ad in Education Week this fall.
+The names of all participants will appear on the Attendance Works website this fall.
 Learn more here.

 Share these social media posts

 Is your superintendent part of the Attendance Awareness Month Call to Action?
 By signing on, superintendents commit to bringing attention to the vital connection between attendance and achievement and taking a data-driven approach to reducing chronic absence #schooleveryday http://bit.ly/1fWeBXS

 Superintendents are pledging to prioritize attendance, mobilize community & drive w/data.
 Join now: #schooleveryday http://bit.ly/1fWeBXS

 The #schooleveryday call to action asks superintendents to prioritize attendance & drive w/data.
 Learn more: http://bit.ly/1fWeBXS

 Remind schools & communities about the Attendance Awareness Map